List of awards and nominations received by Better Call Saul

 For his work on the show, screenwriter Gordon Smith has been nominated for three Primetime Emmy Awards for Outstanding Writing for a Drama Series and two Writers Guild of America Awards for Best Episodic Drama.
 Additionally, Phillip W. Palmer, Larry Benjamin, and Kevin Valentine have all been nominated for three consecutive Creative Arts Emmy Awards for Outstanding Sound Mixing for a Comedy or Drama Series.
 Series creator Vince Gilligan has also received multiple nominations, including four for Producers Guild of America Awards for Best Episodic Drama, which he shared with various crew members of the show.
 Many critics have called Better Call Saul a worthy successor to Breaking Bad and one of the best prequels ever made.
 The series has garnered 55 nominations for Primetime and Creative Arts Emmy Awards, (Note: The Emmys website officially lists 0 wins from 53 nominations for Better Call Saul.
 However, the website does not include the episodic promotional material from AMC, two of which won Emmys and are included in this list.)
-16 for Writers Guild of America Awards, 15 for Critics' Choice Television Awards, 12 for Satellite Awards, 6 for Screen Actors Guild Awards, and 6 for Golden Globes.
+19 for Writers Guild of America Awards, 15 for Critics' Choice Television Awards, 12 for Satellite Awards, 9 for Actor Awards, and 6 for Golden Globes.